ankitxrishav/HandGesture_Music/README.md

 The HandGesture_Music is built for creators, learners, and performers interested in blending **computer vision** and **audio generation**.
 It utilizes your hand movements to trigger and modify musical notes, effectively transforming your gestures into an expressive musical performance.

-This is ideal for:
-- Artists looking for new performance tools
-- Educators introducing creative coding
-- Enthusiasts experimenting with generative art

----

-## 🔥 Features

-- 🖐️ Real-time gesture tracking via webcam
-- 🧠 Accurate hand detection using MediaPipe
-- 🎼 MIDI-based music generation with Pygame & Mido
-- ⚙️ Easy-to-run Python script with auto-dependency install
-- 🌐 Optional web server for local UI or visualization

----

-## 📦 Installation

 ### ✅ Requirements